 An exposed brick wall combined with pristine shades of white are just the right mix of industrial and scandinavian styles, done right!

-Exterior paints colors for Indian homes need not be limited to the walls.
+Exterior paints colors need not be limited to the walls.
 Experiment with painting doors as well.
 They are a part of the exteriors and can give a completely different look to your home.

 Paint the door in a bright hue, such as a beautiful cerulean, and keep the rest of the walls muted.
 This creates a focal point and helps you select the wall color from a wide range of basics.

-Earthy touches on home exteriors is an old-time, tried and tested way to choose exterior paint colors for Indian homes.
+Earthy touches on home exteriors is an old-time, tried and tested way to choose exterior paint colors.
 It lends a warm touch and makes it stand out and yet blend in among today’s modern homes.